-- they have a whole/part relationship to individual issues published over time (even though there are serials that happen to have only one issue released); - and each individual issue is an aggregate of articles (even though there are serials that can occasionally have issues consisting of only one article).
+- the complete serial manifestation has a whole/part relationship to its individual issues published over time (even though there are serials that happen to have only one issue released); - and each individual issue is an aggregate of articles (even though there are serials that can occasionally have issues consisting of only one article).

-Each issue of a serial constitutes an aggregate manifestation according to the IFLA LRM definition of aggregate as a manifestation embodying multiple expressions.
-This manifestation is issued in a sequence of parts over time, and embodies expressions of distinct works, as well as an expression of an aggregating work which provides the plan for the aggregation.
-In the case of a serially-issued sequence of aggregate manifestations, the aggregating work is termed a serial work.
-In the model, the term serial work is restricted to this specific type of aggregating work; this usage differs from common library usage in which the terms "serial work" or "serial" are used to refer to the resulting sequence of aggregate manifestations.
+Each issue of a serial constitutes an aggregate manifestation according to the IFLA LRM definition of aggregate as a manifestation embodying multiple expressions as each issue embodies expressions of multiple works, as well as an expression of an aggregating work which provides the plan for the aggregation of that issue.
+On the other hand, the manifestation constituting the complete serial as a whole is issued in a sequence of parts over time, in a whole/part relationship at the manifestation level (LRM-R26).
+In the case of a serially-issued sequence of aggregate manifestations, the corresponding aggregating work is termed a serial work.
+In the model, the term serial work is restricted to this specific type of aggregating work; this usage differs from common library usage in which the term "serial work" is used interchangeably with the term "serial" to refer to the resulting sequence of aggregate manifestations.
+The serial work gives rise to the sequence of aggregating works resulting in the individual issues through the work-inspiration relationship (LRM-R21).
+Despite their differences, these aggregating works are each inspired by the overall editorial policy, scope and style of the serial work.
+However, the serial work does not have a whole/part relationship at the work level to the issues.